 The Users Committee shall hold at least two meetings yearly.
 These can be held virtually or face-to-face (with virtual conferencing enabled for those unable to travel).
 A natural venue for a face-to-face meeting would be in coordination with the annual Rubin Observatory Project and Community Workshop (PCW).
-Meetings shall be open to all members of the LSST user community, but the members of the Users Committee can call for closed executive sessions as needed.
+If the PCW is held as a purely virtual meeting, the Committee might meet in person or virtually, upon an agreement between the CST lead and the UC chair.